Alejogb1/job-board/blog-data/linux-software-watchdog-usage-explanation.md

 `watchdog_nowayout=1` is critical this prevents applications or other processes to close the device or disable the watchdog timer in a way that leaves the watchdog unusable.
 There is a watchdog_disable in the ioctl but it’s disabled by `watchdog_nowayout`.

 Now the joke part.
 Why did the Linux admin cross the road?
-To get to the other side… which had a stable kernel.
-Okay maybe that wasn't funny.
+To get to the other side… which had a stable kernel.  maybe that wasn't funny.

-Okay let's talk resources.
+ let's talk resources.
 For deeper understanding of the Linux watchdog subsystem I highly recommend the Linux Kernel Documentation in the source code itself.
 In your kernel source navigate to `Documentation/watchdog` and read `watchdog-api.txt`.
 And `Documentation/admin-guide/kernel-parameters.txt` is your go to reference for the kernel parameters including the watchdog ones.
 I've spend countless hours reading that.

 Also look for embedded linux books for more context such as "Building Embedded Linux Systems" by Karim Yaghmour if you want to go deeper in this topic.
 It's a bit older now but a lot of these kernel level stuff is just the same old story.